alexsouza27/alexsouza27/README.md

 ### Hi there 👋

-- :computer: Developer at [Elife](https://elife.com.br/), currently working with Python and Java
+- :computer: Developer at [Elife](https://elife.com.br/), I'm currently working with Python and Java
 - :books: I’m currently learning Python, C, Java and Javascript
 - 📫 How to reach me: alex_emanuel27@hotmail.com or https://www.linkedin.com/in/alex-emanuel-12b920116/
 -